Nasdanika/html/repository/src/site/markdown/app.md

 Where there's a vocabulary there's a dictionary.
 Building an application in terms of actions and property sources allows to create and publish such a user-system dictionary as part of the build process.

 In Java terms an action may be thought of as a method in a callback interface (Web UI) passed to a user.
-The user interacts with the system by "invoking callback methods" - activating actions so they get executed by the system.
+The user interacts with the system by "invoking callback methods" - activating actions so they get executed by the system by invoking their ``generate()`` method.

-Action extends [Executable](apidocs/org.nasdanika.html.app/apidocs/index.html?org/nasdanika/html/app/Executable.html), it allows to separate processing (``execute()`` method) from  presentation (other action attributes) and have actions delegating to executable.

 ### Action activator